dumieu3201-afk/ZAKIRC/README.md

-replace PUTNICKNAMEHERE with any name you want  same with server and channel (LEAVE THE PORT ALONE
+replace PUTNICKNAMEHERE with any name you want  same with server and channel (LEAVE THE PORT ALONE) ALSO YO NEED NEED PYTHON TO RUN THIS